swcarpentry/git-novice/episodes/08-collab.md

 ```
 -->

 First, open the `vlad-cases` R project.
-If you are in Rstudio: `File` > `New Project...` and navigate to the directory location.
+If you are in RStudio: `File` > `New Project...` and navigate to the directory location.

 Now, let's create a new file called `dashboard.Rmd` to complement our Situation report!